-The MDA monitored corn, small grains, and soybean fields in 2023 for several invasive pests that are currently not known to occur in Minnesota or have limited distributions within the state.
-These surveys were jointly funded by the USDA Animal and Plant Health Inspection Service (APHIS) Plant Protection Quarantine Program (PPQ) and the MDA.
-Table 1 shows the target pests and survey method for each of the surveys.
+The MDA monitored corn, small grains, and soybean fields in 2024 for several invasive pests that are not currently known to occur in Minnesota or have limited distributions within the state.
+These surveys were jointly funded by the USDA Animal and Plant Health Inspection Service (APHIS) Plant Protection and Quarantine Program (PPQ) and the MDA.
+Table 1 shows the target pests and survey methods for each of the surveys.